lucioawa/Tesla_Stock_Analysis_MLM_Predictions/README.md

 #### II.
 QUERIES:

-In a Jupyter Notebook, queries are presented first in SQL, detailing what each line does, and then using Python with Pandas, also Matplotlib + Seaborn for visualizations.
-After each query and visualization, ending with conclusions and insights gained.
+In a Jupyter Notebook, queries are presented first in SQL detailing what each line does, and then using Python with Pandas, also Matplotlib + Seaborn for visualizations.

+After each query and visualization, a list of conclusions and insights are presented.

 1. Basic Summary Statistics
 2. Yearly Average Closing Prices